Juliana-Omoba/Prediction-of-Rheumatoid-Arthritis-using-DNA-Methylation-Data/tutorials.md

-I am Kamalvir Kaur.I studied all main git tutorials including branching,merging, rebasing and many more.
+Review of the tutorial: It was able to learn the git and github version control and repository process.
+I used it to solve my assignment.
-It was easy to solve all the questions as instructions were clear and concise from basic to advance levels.
+Overall, it is good for begginners and requires more time to understand git.
- I learnt all the basics of git in an easy manner but if we want to check some step it will start again from beginning.
+I learnt the basic such as merging, commit, add, branching and others.